 "It is notoriously difficult to salvage a reputation after an erroneous arrest, and there are few, if any, opportunities for redress."

-A position which was supported by a former Conservative government minister, describing to me much of the battle I would endure, if I wanted to challenge the Police's actions.
-He said "You never get any redress with the Police and if you do, it will be insignificant.
-It is likely to be a massive feat of endurance along the way" He went on to ask did I have "the stomach to persue the police.
-As they will pull out all stops to protect their colleagues and position, refuse to divulge information under the guise of 'data protection' and will delay and delay responses in the hope that statutory time limitations would come into effect, preventing any real discussion". . ."The worse case scenario (for anyone challenging the behaviour of an officer) was the retirement of officers placing themselves beyond investigation and questioning in complaints procedures".
-Any police lies or deceit are difficult to expose, unless they are subject to subpoena issued through a public inquiry court jurisdicion of the 'Hillsborough Inquiry' level.
+A position which was supported by a former Conservative government minister, describing to me much of the battle I would endure if I wanted to challenge the Police's actions.
+He said: "You never get any redress with the Police and if you do, it will be insignificant.
+It is likely to be a massive feat of endurance along the way" .
+He went on to ask did I have "the stomach to pursue the police.
+As they will pull out all stops to protect their colleagues and position, they will close ranks, refuse to divulge information under the guise of 'data protection' and will delay and delay in their responses, in the hope that statutory time limitations (on the governance of addressing complaints) would come into effect, preventing any real discussion". . ." with the worst-case scenario (for anyone challenging the behaviour of an officer) was the retirement of officers placing themselves beyond investigation and questioning in complaints procedures".
+Further to this, a barrister argued: "Any police lies or deceit are difficult to expose unless they are subject to a subpoena issued through a public inquiry court jurisdiction of the 'Hillsborough Inquiry' level".

 My 'hero' is Christopher Jefferies, who was falsely accused of a murder.
-He has written much abouit his experience of being in the radar of the Police.
+He has written much about his experience of being on the radar of the Police.
 He talked about his detainment and the subsequent actions of the Police.